modelica/ModelicaSpecification/RationaleMCP/0012/ReadMe.md

 ```
 Note: The reasons for the restriction on declarations are that
 * The simple mapping mechanism would not give an intuitive result,
-* The type-prefixes do not make sense for blocks that have potentially initialization, when-clauses, differential
+* The type-prefixes do not make sense for blocks that potentially contain initialization, when-clauses, differential
 equations (at least, it is not obvious what the result shall be).
 Note, the synchronous language Lucide Synchrone supports both functions with and without memory and Lucide Synchrone has a similar restriction (a function with memory cannot be
 called in a constant declaration)